Home / LSA Faculty & Staff / Academic Affairs / Policies and Procedures / Tenured and Tenure Track Faculty /

 Requests to establish or discontinue joint appointments must be approved by the College Executive Committee.
 Faculty at the associate professor or professor rank who desire a joint appointment across college/school lines require additional levels of approval (i.e., the Provost and President in some cases, and the Regents in all cases).

-At all ranks the units must formalize a Memorandum of Understanding (MOU), which governs the terms of the joint appointment – from funding the position to how the promotion review will be handled.
+At all ranks the units must formalize a Memorandum of Understanding (MOU), which governs the terms of the joint appointment – from funding the position to how the promotion review (if applicable) will be handled.
 The best time to capture these agreements is during the units’ discussion process.
+The LSA template MOUs for junior (tenure-track) and senior (tenured) faculty may be found at http://www.lsa.umich.edu/facstaff/academicaffairs/policiesandprocedures/tenuredandtenuretrackfaculty.

-Information about the third year review (if appropriate) and the tenure review and/or promotion processes in the units and the College must be provided to the faculty member at the time of the appointment.
+Information about the third year review (if applicable) and the tenure review and/or promotion processes (if applicable) in the units and the College must be provided to the faculty member at the time of the appointment.

 Approvals for Joint Appointment Requests: